top of page

 I edit most of my videos on the my phone.
 It's fast, convenient and seems to me to be very much part of the ethos of phonescoping.
 For short sequences I've even managed to shoot and then immediately edit a sequence out in the field.

 When you're filming it's important to shoot as much film as possible to give you the best chance of getting that perfect sequence, that might only be a few seconds long.
 Editing requires something close to the opposite approach.
 You might have hours of footage and you probably need to distill it down to mere seconds.
 You have to be ruthless with your hard work filming.
 If you nailed the shot of some great bird behaviour, but maybe you lost the focus or didn't get the right framing, you might have to just go back to the drawing board.
 But hang in there.
-As I said before it's a learning process and the more you shoot and then edit, the better you'll be for next time.
-Check out my Vimeo account, and you'll see a marked improvement in my footage over time as I gradually learned how to do it better, and fine tuned my phonescoping kit.
+As I said before, it's a learning process and the more you shoot and then edit, the better you'll be for next time.
+Check out my Vimeo account, and you'll see a marked improvement in my footage over time as I gradually learned how to do it better, as well as fine tune my phonescoping kit.

 Summary: Top tips for editing phonescoped video